paulrobertlloyd/paulrobertlloyd-v3/source/projects/_pages/waldo_pancake.markdown

 ---
 Jim Smith (aka <cite>[Waldo Pancake][1]</cite>) is a designer, illustrator and copywriter whose work can be found on the side of juice bottles, sweet packets and inside every Puccino's coffee shop.

-With an existing site that was Flash-based, Jim's work could no longer be viewed on mobile devices.
-Jim asked me to redevelop his website, retaining slideshows of work (updated by simply uploading images via an FTP client) that would work across all platforms.
+With an existing site that was Flash-based, his work could no longer be viewed on mobile devices.
+Jim asked me to redevelop his website, retaining the slideshows of work (updated by uploading images via an FTP client), yet implemented using standards-based web technologies.

+In addition to visualising designs in HTML, I created a file based content management system in PHP, and used jQuery to provide cross-browser compatible image slideshows.

 [1]: http://waldopancake.com/
 [2]: http://puccinosworldwide.com/

 *[aka]: also known as
 *[FTP]: File Transfer Protocol
+*[PHP]: PHP: Hypertext Preprocessor